marcoguerri/marcoguerri.github.io/_posts/2017-02-11-python-branch-prediction.markdown

 layout: post
 title:  "How branch prediction affects performance"
 date:   2017-02-11 08:00:00
-published: no
+published: yes
 categories: performance python
 pygments: true
 summary: "Recent CPU microarchitectures have drastically improved the accuracy of hardware branch predictors.
-Some heavily non-linear workloads significantly benefit from a lower rate of mispredicted branches: here I provide an example based on CPython."
+Some heavily non-linear workloads benefit from a lower rate of mispredicted branches: here I provide an example based on CPython."
 ---